post-kerbin-mining-corporation/CryoTanks/README.md

 ## Changelog

+### 0.4.7
+* Fixed an issue where parts with '_' in their name would not be patched properly

 ### 0.4.6
 * All tanks can now be cooled.
 Lifting tanks cast ~10% more to cool and have cooling disabled by default
 * Repaired normals on tanks